Maryland Probation Before Judgment

 - For any second DWI or DUI conviction within ten years;

-- For second or subsequent violations of the controlled dangerous substances laws in Maryland;
+- For second or subsequent violations of the controlled dangerous substances laws in the state;

 - For any first offense sex crimes against a child; and